sphinx-doc/sphinx/doc/markup/misc.rst

 column width is hard to determine correctly automatically.
 For this reason, the following directive exists:

-.. directive:: .. tabularcolumns:: column spec
+.. rst:directive:: .. tabularcolumns:: column spec

    This directive gives a "column spec" for the next table occurring in the source file.
 The spec is the second argument to the LaTeX ``tabulary``